 1 1/2 cups of buttermilk

-Heat your waffle iron and add your mix.
+3. Heat your waffle iron, spray with your favorite cooking spray and add mix.

-Let cool on a cookie rack until ready to eat.
+5. Let cool on a cookie rack until ready to eat.
 Store in baggies and refrigerate.
 Microwave for a few seconds and serve with syrup.
+I have been told they also work well warmed up in the toaster.